 Event forwarding and WinRM have operational logs that can be viewed in the Event Viewer or by using the command line tool wevtutil.exe.
-The following Windows logs will provide information on any errors that may occur:
+The following Windows logs provide information on any errors that may occur:

 - Down-level clients

 Windows Forwarding/Operational

-- Vista Upwards

-Application and Services Logs > Microsoft > Windows
+- Vista Upwards Application and Services Logs > Microsoft > Windows

 - EventLog-Forwarding Plugin (log)

 - Windows Remote Management (log)

 - Event Collector (log)

-The EventLog-ForwardPlugin and Windows Remote Management operational logs are the locations that the local WinRM service will log to.
+The EventLog-ForwardPlugin and Windows Remote Management operational logs are the locations to which the local WinRM service logs.
 WinRM logs all activities to Microsoft-Windows-Forwarding/Operational in the Event Viewer on Windows XP.